tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each Validation has one and only one DataQualityDimension.
 Each Validation has one and only one Criterion.
 Each Validation has one and only one ActedUpon InformationElement.
-Each ActedUpon InformationElement is composedOf one to many concrete information element terms.
+Each ActedUpon InformationElement is composedOf one to many concrete Information Element terms.
-Each Validation has zero or one Consulted InformationElement Each Consulted InformationElement is composedOf one to many concrete information element terms.
+Each Validation has zero or one Consulted InformationElement Each Consulted InformationElement is composedOf one to many concrete Information Element terms.
 Each Validation has one and only one ResourceType.

 Methods look like, but are not, associative entities relating DataQualityNeeds to Specifications.